p2panda/handbook/specification/key_group.md

 > Describe who is affected by your proposal and what changes they can expect by writing user stories about it.
 It can help to think about the questions: Why are we doing this?
 What use cases does it support?
 What is the expected outcome?

-- a key group can be created using a key pair
+- A key group can be created using a key pair.
-- a key can be added to a key group
+- A key can be added to a key group.
-- a key can be removed from a key group
+- A key can be removed from a key group.
-- a key group can be added to a key group
+- A key group can be added to a key group.
-- when a key is added, specific _permissions_ can be defined for that membership
+- Specific _permissions_ can be defined for a key's membership in a key group.
-- a key's membership can be limited to publishing operations in specific schemas
+    - A key's membership can be limited to publishing operations in specific schemas.
-- a key's membership can be limited to a specific set of operations
+    - A key's membership can be limited to a specific set of that key's operations
+    - A key membership can be limited to specific operation actions
-- Developers can use `group` to represent identity in the application by creating schemas of their application as _authorised schemas_.
+- Developers can make key groups the owners of a schema's documents by creating an _authorised schema_.
-- Schema authors can require that documents of their schema define a key group as their author
-- Key group members can publish operations for documents that define the key group as their author
+    - Key group members can publish operations for documents that define the key group as their author.
-- Key group members can not publish operations for that key group's documents when their key group membership doesn't define the required permissions
+    - Key group members can not publish operations for that key group's documents when their key group membership doesn't define the required permissions.

 ### Authorised Schemas

+- authorised schemas define a key group as the owner of documents created with them
+    - use a authorised schema when you want to enable all key group members with according permissions to update or delete that document
+    - documents created from authorised schemas are called _authorised documents_
-- schemas are considered _authorised schemas_ if they contain a single field of type `author_relation` that contains either the instance id of a key group or an instance id belonging to another _authorised schema_.
+- schemas are _authorised schemas_ if they contain a single field of type `owner` that contains
+    - either the document id of a key group
+    - or the document id of another authorised document.
-- Every instance of an _authorised schema_ has a set of _authorised public keys_.
-This set can be created by recursively following the field of type `author_relation` and then
+- Every document of an _authorised schema_ has a set of _authorised public keys_.
+This set can be created by looking at the document pointed at by the `owner` type field:
+  - if it points at an authorised document, continue from there
-  - if a group is found: include all public keys of that group
+  - if a key group is found: that key group's keys are the document's authorised public keys.
-  - if another _authorised schema_ is found: include all of its _authorised public keys_.
-- operations of _authorised schemas_ are only materialised if they were created by a key pair included in the _authorised public keys_ of the operations's instance.
+- operations of _authorised schemas_ are only materialised if they were created by a key pair included in the current _authorised public keys_ of the operations's document

 ## Documentation